 - The best time to hike the Plover Cove hiking trail is late autumn, winter and early spring.
 The trail is mostly exposed, so I would not recommend hiking during summer.

-- Make sure to bring at least 2L of water when you hike during the cooler months.
+- Bring at least 2L of water when you hike during the cooler months.

 - Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it to take the MTR and minibus to the start of Plover Cove trail and take the minibus from Tai Mei Tuk.
 It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.